saifeemustafaq/mentorship/cohort_1/khandelwalmihir17@outlook.com/mihir_khandelwal_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 - There is a chance of getting selected in an Markrtting Internship by Internshala.
 - Got selected in an NGO internship by Internshala.
 - Getting towards Java and C++ with full enthusiasm.
+## Date: June 26, 2020
+- Started to write programs in Java, today started with "Hello, World!" program.
+- Gave my Internship certificate to Training and Placement cell of our college.